Muilla

-The genus Muilla includes four to five species of flowering plants.
+Muilla is a genus of monocots in the family Asparagaceae.
+It includes four to five species of flowering plants.

 Taxonomy

 The genus name is a taxonomic anagram of Allium (in fact, the letters are in exact reverse order), the onion genus, for the flowers' resemblance.

 In the APG III classification system, it is placed in the family Asparagaceae, subfamily Brodiaeoideae.
 The subfamily has also been treated as a separate family Themidaceae.

 Distribution

 Muilla species are native to southwestern North America.